 Chokes were nearly universal in automobiles until fuel injection replaced carburetion in the late 1980s.
 Choke valves are still extremely common in other internal-combustion applications, including most small portable engines, motorcycles, small prop-powered airplanes, and carbureted marine engines.

-Reference Link : http://en.wikipedia.org/wiki/Choke_valve
+Reference Link : https://en.wikipedia.org/wiki/Choke_valve